Development Workflow

 Section titled “Clippy”Run Clippy to catch common mistakes and non-idiomatic patterns:

-just check-clippyApply Clippy’s suggestions automatically:
+just check::clippyApply Clippy’s suggestions automatically:

 just clippy-fixRecommended Editor Setup